 Tip: if you overdo the green beans cooking for a couple of minutes, put them under cold water to stop the cooking process and keep their bright color.

-Almonds - it doesn't matter which almonds you choose to use when it comes to flavor; it's a matter of texture.
-I prefer using either toasted almonds flakes or toasted slivered almonds, but you can also use packed toasted almonds or even whole almonds, toast them and use a knife to cut them.
+- Almonds - it doesn't matter which almonds you choose to use when it comes to flavor; it's a matter of texture.
+I prefer using either toasted almond flakes or toasted slivered almonds, but you can also use packed toasted almonds or even whole almonds, toast them, and use a knife to cut them.
 The result will be less visually appealing, but your green bean recipe will be equally delicious.

 In the fridge, you can store leftover green beans in an airtight container for 2-3 days.